Who is the killer in Scream

 Who was the killer in Scream 2

 One could argue that Mickey was the only killer in Scream 2, but this statement is obviously false and the participation of each partner in crime is not so obvious, which makes the process even more exciting.
-On the one hand, we can assume that Mrs. Loomis has only performed a role of a puppet master for Mickey and did nothing with any of the homicide directly.
+On the one hand, we can assume that Mrs. Loomis has only performed the role of a puppet master for Mickey and did nothing with any of the homicide directly.
 My more detailed and thorough version involves her into some of the assaults explicitly.
 So let’s try to find the answer who was the killer in Scream 2, scene by scene.

 Maureen Evans and Phil Stevens